marshall62/dmart/src/doc/instructions.md

 Login is thru my google account.

-The main.py file is hardwired with the connection to this db:

-`CONNECTION_STRING="mongodb+srv://marshall62:t0mand3rs@dm-art-cluster.6xsvm.mongodb.net/test?authSource=admin&replicaSet=atlas-10ss2z-shard-0&readPreference=primary&appname=MongoDB%20Compass&ssl=true"
-`
+The main.py file gets a connection URI to the db on mongo atlas (found within my serve.sh script inside the dmart-api or within the mongo cloud website)

 Note:  This is a free hobby account with a limit of 500 MB of data.
 Upgrade will move to the tier of $5 /month